kanar1234/Main/Data Structure and Algorithms/Programming Assignment 1/README.md

 Has the List functions

 ListClient.c:
-Given - Tests tje List ADT
+Given - Tests the List ADT

 Makefile:
 Given - Compiles the program